UdaGeprek/AutoFishing/README.md

 ## Tips

 - Keep resolution and UI scale the same as when you calibrated.
-- Re-pipette colors if lighting changes (day/night, weather).
+- Re-pipette colors if environment changes
 - Start with medium bite sensitivity; increase if you get false hook sets.
 - **Assist mode** works well if you prefer manual bite detection.